hemeac/kiwiTechTree/README.md

 ## License
 Copyright (c) 2020, Trevor Kollmann

-Kiwi Aeronautics is trademarked by Trevor Kollmann.
+Kiwi Aeronautics is copyrighted by Trevor Kollmann.
 All rights reserved.

 Configuration Files are destributed under a MIT License